 (Coronavirus crisis) passenger shipping pause 2020-2021

-Due to the Coronavirus crisis, Windstar canceled all cruises with pre-scheduled departures between March 14, 2020, through June 2021.
+Due to the Coronavirus crisis, Windstar canceled all voyages with pre-scheduled departures between March 14, 2020, through June 2021.

 Operations resumed in 2021 on June 19 (Wind Star/Mediterranean-Greek Islands), July 10 (Star Breeze/Caribbean), July 15 (Wind Spirit/Tahiti), August 8 (Wind Surf/Mediterranean-Adriatic), September 4 (Star Legend/UK-British Isles).
 Star Pride ship restarts in 2022 (on April 1/Mediterranean from Lisbon).
 Star Pride's Caribbean 2021 program (roundtrips from Puerto Rico) was canceled.